-- For mechanical sizing, internal gains within the space should be based on increased metabolic rates as per ASHRAE or CIBSE guidance to reflect predicted activity level within space. - Relevant ASHRAE and CIBSE external design criteria should be used.
+- For mechanical sizing, internal gains within the space should be based on metabolic rates to reflect predicted activity level within each space. - Relevant ASHRAE and CIBSE external design criteria should be used.
 Consideration should be given to future climate change and resultant elevated ambient design temperatures. - Increased outside air (50% above code minimum is recommended) in normal operation - If system supplies >1000 l/s, economy mode should be provided in line with NCC 2019 Section J requirements.
-Economy mode should be offered with smaller units to achieve energy reductions. - Openable windows should be incorporated where possible to allow for natural ventilation in low-load scenarios when the external temperature is acceptable.
-Generally, windows are encouraged to be opened at ambient external temperature of 19°C to 25°C. However, this range can be tuned based on occupant feedback. - For spaces with a floor-to-ceiling height of 4-6m, minimum air change rate of 6 air changes per hour should be achieved. - When determining airflow and mechanical equipment sizing, consideration should be given to up-lighting vs. downlighting so that the mechanical system is not oversized (a proportion of high-level lighting and equipment load will not land in the space so does not require direct air conditioning). - Mechanical system should be designed to meet acoustic requirements of the space.
+Economy mode should be offered with smaller units to achieve energy reductions. - Openable windows should be incorporated for passive temperature control where possible to allow for natural ventilation in low-load scenarios when the external temperature is acceptable. - When determining airflow and mechanical equipment sizing, consideration should be given to uplighting vs. downlighting so that the mechanical system is not oversized (a proportion of high-level lighting and equipment load will not land in the space so does not require direct air conditioning) - Mechanical system should be designed to meet acoustic requirements of the space.